Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 This swimming trip literally starts at one World War II shipwreck and ends at another!

-Our start point is at the site of a Japanese patrol ship which lies close to the coast and within easily visibility of the surface.
-Around the wreckage live damselfish, pygmy seahorses which live inside the numerous sea fans that have grown up on the wreck.
+Our start point is at the site of a Japanese patrol ship, which lies close to the coast and is easily visible from the surface.
+Around the wreckage live damselfish and pygmy seahorses, which settle inside numerous sea fans that sprout on the wreck.

-We will mark the end of our swimming journey in Tulamben where the remains of the USS Liberty lie, which was torpedoed by the Japanese in 1942.
-At 110 metres long and lying as close as 5 metres depth.
-The wreck is an underwater wonderland of marine life – schools of trevally, bream, fusilier and anthias mill all over and around the wreck, coming curiously right up to the swimmer.
+We will mark the end of our swimming journey in Tulamben, where the remains of the USS Liberty lie - it was torpedoed by the Japanese in 1942.
+At 110-metres-long, lying at just 5-metres depth, this wreck is an underwater wonderland of marine life – schools of trevally, bream, fusilier and anthias mill all over and around the wreck, coming curiously right up to swimmers.

 Trip Grading